Learning Outcomes

 - The legal controls on enforceability (such as Unfair Contract Terms Act 1977)

-- Advising clients as to risk allocation in common contractual scenarios
+- Client advice on risk allocation in common contractual scenarios

 Test Your Knowledge